-Figure 9 plots total amount (i.e., Bytes) received by each node per geocast, with results being similar to Figure 8(b).
-Since GeoTORA is based on TORA routing protocol layered on top of IMEP (Internet Manet Encapsulation Protocol) [22], it also uses a neighbor discovery mechanism, which requires each node to transmit at least one hello packet per beacon period (1 second).
-This overhead of hello packet transmission is constant and is taken into account separately from that of GeoTORA control packets, as shown in Figure 9.
-Observe that the geocast overhead is quite low and competitive compared to other protocols, even in the case when all different types of packets - data, control, and hello - are considered as geocast delivery overhead in GeoTORA.
-Note that the hello packets are also useful for unicast routing and for any other protocol that might need to detect link failures in the ad hoc networks.
-Therefore, It is not necessarily fair to attribute hello packet overhead to GeoTORA.
-However, we do so here to provide a conservative upper bound on GeoTORA overhead.
+Since GeoTORA is based on TORA routing protocol layered on top of IMEP (Internet Manet Encapsulation Protocol) [23], it also uses a neighbor discovery mechanism, which requires each node to transmit at least one hello packet per beacon period (1 second).
+This overhead of hello packet transmission should be taken into account separately from that of GeoTORA control packets.
+We have only looked at the overhead at the IP-level, as in [8, 26].
+Our decision is based on the observation that the hello packets are also useful for unicast routing, and for any other protocol that might need to detect link failures in the ad hoc networks.
+Therefore, it is not necessarily fair to attribute hello packet overhead to GeoTORA.

 The effect of varying the moving speed of nodes is shown in Figure 10 in terms of the accuracy and delivery overhead, respectively.
 Increasing moving speed does not seem to have much impact on the delivery accuracy and overhead of geocast algorithms.
 In Figure 10(a), geocast flooding provides the highest accuracy, whereas our GeoTORA shows a slightly lower accuracy than flooding due to reasons discussed previously.
 However, note that geocast flooding and LBM schemes suffer from a significantly higher overhead (measured in average number of messages per geocast) than GeoTORA for all moving speed (See Figure 10(b)).
-Overhead measured as average bytes per geocast (as a function of speed) is also provided in Figure 10(c).
-We can see that GeoTORA performs much better than others even when hello packets are included in calculating the overhead.